na-na-hi/renget/archive/better-llama-roleplay.md

 1. Download WizardLM-7B either from the [official HF repository](https://huggingface.co/TheBloke/wizardLM-7B-GPTQ) or this [MEGA backup repository](https://mega.nz/folder/IeUgUbaZ#C8Ng-81-DAV_qfWqbVMoEw/folder/ZH9hjbiC).
 The only difference between the two is that the official HF repository only contains the safetensors file which will not work in KoboldAI, whereas the MEGA repository has the .pt files which will work in both KoboldAI or textgenerationwebui.
 If you plan on using KoboldAI, you HAVE to use the MEGA repository files.
 	1. Alternatively, you can download and run the [WizardLM-7B installer script](https://files.catbox.moe/a5xk6c.bat).
 This installer does a majority of the guide for you, including installing KoboldAI, patching WizardLM-7B, and adding the SillyTavern prompt script.
 After which, you would run KoboldAI using the `play.bat` file that's in the `KoboldAI` folder then follow steps 5, 6, and 10.
 I don't recommend using this installer as it isn't perfect and it would probably be faster to just follow the guide, but it's an option nonetheless.
 	2. CPU Version: Download WizardLM-7B-GGML from the [official HF repository](https://huggingface.co/TheBloke/wizardLM-7B-GGML).
+!!! note Uncensored WizardLM-7B
+	There's an [uncensored version of WizardLM-7B](https://huggingface.co/TheBloke/WizardLM-7B-uncensored-GPTQ) available to download.
+Keep in mind, this version only works with textgenerationwebui so if you plan on using KoboldAI you'll have to stick with MEGA repository for the time being.
 2. Download and install either [KoboldAI](https://github.com/0cc4m/KoboldAI) or [textgenerationwebui](https://github.com/oobabooga/text-generation-webui/releases/tag/installers).
 I recommend KoboldAI as it is, in my opinion, faster to setup and noob-friendly, though its outputs can be slower than textgenerationwebui due to its lack of streaming.
 	1. CPU Version: Download and install the latest version of [KoboldCPP](https://github.com/LostRuins/koboldcpp/releases).
 !!! note Having issues with textgenerationwebui?